gymreklab/cse185-spring18-week7/CSE185_Week7_LiteratureReviewInstructions.md

 * If there is any more time, if the paper involved any tools not already installed for the class on `ieng6`, choose one and figure out how to install it on `ieng6`.

 ## At home
-Use the Google doc from your group to help you write your review (but put things in your own words).
+Use the Google doc from your group to help you write an individual review (but put things in your own words).
 The review should not exceed one single-spaced (12 pt font) page (if you submit a PDF) or a comparable length if you submit a markdown file.
 Submit your report by adding to Github with the filename CSE185_Week7_LiteratureReview_Submission.
-Each member of the group should write an **idividual review** based on the shared effort of the group.
+Each member of the group should write an **individual review** based on the shared effort of the group.

 Please follow the format below.
 If you use other articles (perhaps to look up previous work) add a citations section at the end.
 For the summary section, do not simply paraphrase the paper’s abstract - try to summarize based on your understanding of the entire article.